Charlie9009/CI_MS1_MYGYM/README.md

 2. As a first time user I want to be able to find the location of the gym.

 3. As a first time user I want to be able to find the schedule to see what kinds of group workouts are offered and when.

 4. As a first time user I want to know where I can find workout videos online.

-5. As a first time user I need help with exercises and how to do them correctly without injuring myself.
+5. As a first time user I need to come in contact with a personal trainer.

 6. As a first time user I want to find MyGyms social media accounts so I can see how often they update their content.

 #### Regular user

 7. As a regular user I want to be able to book group workouts.

 8. As a regular user I want to have easy access to workout videos when I am ready to workout.

 9. As a regular user I want to find the contact info to be able to speak to a personal trainer.

 10. As a regular user I want to be able to ask MyGym questions.

 11. As a regular user I want to find out more about Athlean X.

 12. As a regular user and want to have easy access to MyGyms social media so I can see when they release a new video.

 #### Site owner goals